sematext/docs/docs/logs/faq.md

 **How can I import logs from my existing Elasticsearch / ELK / Elastic stack?**

-You can use Logstash to copy logs from your own ELK / Elastic Stack to our Logs Management App as described at [Elastic Stack Import-Export with Logstash & Logsene](https://sematext.com/blog/logstash-migrating-data-logsene/).
+You can use Logstash to copy logs from your own ELK / Elastic Stack to our Logs App as described at [Elastic Stack Import-Export with Logstash & Logsene](https://sematext.com/blog/logstash-migrating-data-logsene/).

 **How can I ship logs from Android and iOS apps?**